-of aerodynamic surfaces (whether employee, consultant, contractor, secondee or any other type of permanent or temporary personnel) with another competitor, either directly or via an external entity, for the purpose of circumventing the requirements of this Appendix.
-In order that the FIA may be satisfied that any such movement of staff is compliant with this Appendix, each competitor must inform the FIA of all relevant staff movements at the end of each ATP using the template which may be found in the Appendix to these Regulation and must demonstrate that they have implemented all reasonable measures to avoid the disclosure of information, data or design between the involved competitors.
+7.1 No competitor may use movement of personnel involved in the development, design or testing of aerodynamic surfaces (whether employee, consultant, contractor, secondee or any other type of permanent or temporary personnel) with another competitor, either directly or via an external entity, for the purpose of circumventing the requirements of this Appendix.
+In order that the FIA may be satisfied that any such movement of staff is compliant with this Appendix, each competitor must inform the FIA of all relevant staff movements at the end of each ATP using the template which may be found in the Appendix to the Sporting Regulations and must demonstrate that they have implemented all reasonable measures to avoid the disclosure of information, data or design between the involved competitors.